mrasahi/mrasahi.github.io/README.md

 Project was reset.

 Index, portfolio, contact pages made.
+Uses semantic html tags.
-Navbar works and is consistent accross
+Navbar works and is consistent accross pages
+Navbar is highlighted on active page and disabled link Responsive layout for large, medium, and small (mobile) screen width.
+Images scale up and down when changing width as well.